kubewarden/kubewarden.io/content/blog/2022/10/kubewarden_1_3_release.md

 we will deliver shortly: being able to put a constraint on the evaluation time of each policy.

-Kubewardene policies can be developed using [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) programming languages.
+Kubewarden policies can be developed using [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) programming languages.
 This has benefits, but also drawbacks.
 Including the risk of having a policy enter an endless loop.